 - Read the current Alaska Hunting Regulations booklet before hunting anywhere in the State of Alaska.
 Visiting ADFG offices in Fairbanks or Delta Junction is strongly recommended before hunting.

-- Alaska State Game Management Unit 20 requires all hunters 16 years of age or older, and were born after January 1, 1986, must successfully complete a Basic Hunter Education Course before you hunt.
+- Alaska State Game Management Unit 20 requires all hunters 16 years of age or older or individual that were born after January 1, 1986, must successfully complete a Basic Hunter Education Course before you hunt.